grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 }
 ```

-This configuration defines a Prometheus exporter for a local system from which the metrics will be collected.

-It also creates a [`prometheus.scrape`][prometheus.scrape] component named `scrape_metrics` which does the following:
+This configuration creates a [`prometheus.scrape`][prometheus.scrape] component named `scrape_metrics` which does the following:

-1. It connects to the `local_system` component (its "source" or target).
+1. It connects to the `local_system` component as its "source" or target.
-1. It forwards the metrics it scrapes to the "receiver" of another component called `filter_metrics` which you will define next.
+1. It forwards the metrics it scrapes to the receiver of another component called `filter_metrics`.
 1. It tells {{< param "PRODUCT_NAME" >}} to scrape metrics every 10 seconds.

 ### Second component: Filter metrics

-Filtering non-essential metrics before sending them to a data source can help you reduce costs and enable you to focus on the data that matters most.
-The filtering strategy of each organization will differ as they have different monitoring needs and setups.
+Filtering non-essential metrics before sending them to a data source can help you reduce costs and allow you to focus on the data that matters most.
+The filtering strategy of each organization differs because they have different monitoring needs and setups.

 The following example demonstrates filtering out or dropping metrics before sending them to Prometheus.

-Paste this component next in your configuration file:
+Paste this component configuration below the previous component in your `config.alloy` file:

 ```alloy
 prometheus.relabel "filter_metrics" {